Azure/azure-openapi-validator/docs/rules.md

 Please refer to [lro-put-response-models.md](./lro-put-response-models.md) for details.

+### LroPostMustNotUseOriginalUriAsFinalState: {

+The long running post operation must not use final-stat-via:original-uri.

+Please refer to [lro-with-original-url-as-final-state copy.md](./lro-with-original-url-as-final-state copy.md) for details.

+### LroWithOriginalUriAsFinalState

+The long running operation with final-state-via:original-uri has sibling 'get' operation.

+Please refer to [lro-with-original-url-as-final-state.md](./lro-with-original-url-as-final-state.md) for details.

 ### ModelTypeIncomplete

 AutoRest turns JSON schemas of `type: "object"` with properties into models in the generated code (i.e. class definitions in object oriented languages).
 Certain properties are required for generating this model, and this rule validates that they are present.